Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Thus, you can prepare vegan Bulletproof Coffee at home as well.

-In my opinion, Bulletproof Coffee can stimulate metabolism and performance.
+Bulletproof Coffee can stimulate metabolism and offer performance benefits.

 Accordingly, the powerhouse of nutrients from grass-fed butter and MCTs from coconut oil is enjoying great popularity.